keenanturley/pl0c/README.md

 ## Notes To the TA

+- This version of the compiler supports procedures and if-then-else statements.

+The following info from Project 3 still applies:

 - The test cases are in the `tests` directory, with inputs and outputes being in the `in` and `out` folders, respectively

   - Each test case output is run with all flags enabled

-  - The files prefixed with `sample` are input and output of a valid test case.
+  - Files with lowercase names are either examples or our custom test cases (`complex_else.in` is particularly good).

   - All other cases correspond to errors